AI2Innovate/Job-search-AI-agent/README.md

 - promopt template for searching & scrape
 - real and fake job posting list with links in a table format
 - explain and build new features like cv parsing & look for exact job macthes
+- applied button so applied jobs will not be searched again

 ## AI-powered job search assistant with the following functionalities: